On the twisted Alexander polynomial for metabelian representations into SL(2, C): Examples

 \section{Examples}

-We show four computation examples along Rolfsen's table of knots.
+We show four computation examples from Rolfsen's table of knots.
 The first two examples are the trefoil knot and the figure eight knot, for which the extra factor $P(t)$ in Theorem~\ref{thm:twistedAlexanderAdMeta} is trivial.
-We can see the non--trivial $P(t)$ in the two examples for $5_1$ and $5_2$ knot.
+Two knots where $P(t)$ is non--trivial are the knots $5_1$ and $5_2$.
 In each example, the representation $\assoc{\rho}_i$ associated with $\rho_i$ is given by $\rho_{i+1}$ cyclically.